WARNING: Stress Can Seriously Damage Your Health

 4 Tryptophan and 5-HTP – depleted by stress

 Stress and anxiety also deplete serotonin, made from a form of the amino acid tryptophan called 5-HTP.
 From serotonin we make melatonin, which is needed for good sleep.
 You can supplement 5-HTP which can help to improve both mood and sleep, especially the ability to sleep through the night.
 5-HTP is ten times more potent than tryptophan.
-You need 500 to 2,000mg of trpytophan, therfore 50 to 200mg of 5-HTP for a therapeutic effect.
+You need 500 to 2,000mg of trpytophan, therefore 50 to 200mg of 5-HTP for a therapeutic effect.

 5 Try relying herbs – Valerian, Hops and Passionflower